RigacciOrg/photo-reframe-slideshow/README.md

 this screen ratio.
 If you intend to play the slideshow on a different screen, you can start the program adding a command line option e.g. **--ratio 4x3**.

+If you run the program with the **--shuffle** option, images are displayed in random order.
+You cannot change image playlist position (shifting backward or forward) when you are in shuffle mode.

+The **--loop** and **--count** options make sense only with the **--play** option.
+The first one control how many loop of the playlist are required (default to endless loop), the secondo one tell the program to play only some images from the playlist (default to all).

+The **--read-only** option disables the saving (i.e. overwriting) of the playlist file.
+It may be useful when the program is used for playback only, to avoid accidental changes to the playlist.
+There is a _cheat mode_ to force saving even in read only mode, read the source code if you are interested.

+The **Share With...** function invoked with **F2** key, prompts you for a recipient address.
+Then it executes the external program defined by the **SHARE_COMMAND** variable, passing to it the image filename and the recipient address as arguments.
+You can create for example an external script to send the displayed image as an email attachment.